-The questions we are most often asked about work placements on Cambridge School of Art courses and, more importantly, the answers to them.
+Answers to the questions we are most often asked about work placements on Cambridge School of Art courses.

 All undergraduate students in Cambridge School of Art will be able to choose the ‘Working in the Creative Industries’ module as part of their timetable for Year 3.
 This module will allow you to seek out and complete a work placement, as well as providing you with a structured means to assess your progress on it.

 At Cambridge School of Art we have an extensive professional network built on years of experience in industry and a proven history of students with the skills that business are looking for.